 Built on a cohesive program of study that stresses the connections between the STEM majors, the program design is based upon national standards for majors in mathematics and science.
 It includes a rigorous and diverse curriculum, accomplished faculty, support for students, and administrative support.
-Students can choose to concentrate in such areas as mathematics, biological science (e.g., cell and molecular biology, anatomy and physiology, biomedical research, ecology and evolutionary biology), physical science (e.g., chemistry, physics, astronomy), and engineering (e.g., chemical, mechanical, civil, computer, biosystem, and electrical engineering).
-Students will culminate their degree program with a capstone course that will allow them to synthesize and apply their knowledge in a discipline-specific way that may include original research.
+Students can choose to concentrate in such areas as mathematics, biological science (e.g., cell and molecular biology, anatomy and physiology, biomedical research, ecology and evolutionary biology), physical science (e.g., chemistry, physics, astronomy), and engineering or engineering technology (e.g., chemical, mechanical, civil, and electrical engineering/engineering technology).

 All students are required to take 64 credits to complete the degree of Associate in Science.
 Of these credits, 32 are general education requirements, and an additional 32 are specific to concentration requirements.

 Associate in Science Degree in Mathematics and Science Mission Statement